electro-smith/libDaisy/doc/md/_a1_Getting-Started-GPIO.md

 * `Pull::PULLDOWN` - pull down resistor is connected to the GPIO line.

 This argument will default to `Pull::NOPULL` if you only supply a `Pin` and a `Mode`

+So when, and why do we need pull up or pull down resistors anyway?

+Well, if we connect a wire to one of Daisy's GPIO pins, and there are no internal or external resistors attached, there's no definite way to know what voltage the wire is sitting at.

+Now, if we connect the wire to a button, as we did in the above example, and connect the other side of the button to 3V3 then we _do_ know the voltage at the pin when the button pressed.
+However, when the button is not pressed, we still have an "undefined" state, as we can't guarantee that the pin will be at 0V when the button isn't pressed.

+To solve this unknown state issue, we can add a resistor to the pin that "pulls" the signal to GND when the button isn't actively pulling the voltage up to 3V3 (while pressed).

+Instead of adding an external resistor to do this, we can use the built-in pull-down feature to accomplish the same thing.

+In the example above, we did the same thing except we used the pull up resistor, and wired the button to GND.
+This usually just requires less wires, but the function is the same.

 ### Speed Argument